tutorial

 • Explore the n8n community: Browse 1,000+ workflow templates at n8n.io/workflows for inspiration

-This pattern of trigger, transform, route, and action applies to virtually any automation you will build.
+This pattern of trigger, transform, route, and action applies to virtually any automation users will build.
 The concepts transfer directly to more complex workflows.

 Last updated: | By Rafal Fila